deterministicdavid/frppo-gridworld/README.md

 - Run `main.py`.
 It's purpose is to provide plots showing impact of various chosen stepping schemes on how mirror descent performs.

 ## Results:
-There are several experiments in `main.py` but currently it just runs those presented in the paper [A Fisher-Rao gradient flow for entropy-regularised Markov decision processes in Polish spaces](https://arxiv.org/abs/2310.02951)
+There are several experiments in `main.py` currently only runs one FR-PPO one.